High School students looking for community service hours? Sign up to volunteer for the NOAA Open House and earn 8 SSL hours.

 Explore your world and learn how NOAA—the National Oceanic and Atmospheric Administration—takes the pulse of the planet every day and protects and manages ocean and coastal resources.
-Join us on NOAA’s Silver Spring, Maryland, campus for a series of free activities, including engaging talks by NOAA experts, interactive exhibits, special tours, and hands-on activities for ages 5 and up.
-Meet and talk with scientists, weather forecasters, hurricane hunters, and others who work to understand our environment, protect life and property, and conserve and protect natural resources.
-Please join us the week of February 9 for a series of free lunchtime presentations at the Gateway to NOAA exhibit on a variety of timely topics.
-Click here for details on the events.
-Visit www.noaa.gov/openhouse for details or call 301-713-7258 for information.
+Join us on NOAA’s Silver Spring, Maryland, campus for a series of free activities, including engaging guest presentations, interactive exhibits, and hands-on activities for ages 5 and up.
+Meet and talk with scientists, weather forecasters, hurricane hunter pilots, and others, who work to understand our environment, protect life and property, and conserve and protect natural resources.
+Early birds can also take a tour of the NOAA National Weather Service’s Operations Center and NOAA Exploration Command Center.
+Please join us the following week, beginning Tuesday, February 7, 2017 for a series of free lunchtime presentations at the Gateway to NOAA exhibit on a variety of timely topics.

 Get your “Passport to Science” and start your NOAA Open House journey at 1315 East-West Highway, Silver Spring, MD 20910.
-Registration desk open February 7 from 8:30 a.m.-3:30 p.m.
+Look for the statue of “the Hand” and enter through the revolving doors.
+Registration desk open February 11 from 8:30 a.m.-3:30 p.m.
 NOAA Open House events take place from 9 a.m. to 4 p.m.

 What to See and Do

 Build a Buoy – Join NOAA in this hands-on activity where children and adults can design, build and test their very own buoy, all while learning how NOAA uses buoys to study oceans and estuaries.